Grow in Faith: Faith Formation for Children & Youth

 11:15 a.m. - 12:15 p.m.
 Room 128

-The curriculum for 2023-2024 has a focus on personal growth, using the Soul Matters curriculum for Coming of Age.
-Topics include activities and discussions concerning what has been formative in making us who we are, who we are today, and who we will become.
+The curriculum for 2024-2025 has a focus on personal growth, using the Soul Matters for the Coming of Age milestone.
+Topics include activities, discussions, and explorations of personal identity and intentionality in becoming our future selves.
 The aim is to help the youth develop a better understanding of themselves, and to be thoughtful, intentional, and creative in who they would like to become as they grow toward adulthood.
 Through reflection, our youth are empowered to make choices in their lives that are aligned with their values and their understanding of who they are and intend to be.
-The group also spends time talking about things happening in their lives and the broader world/community.
-Fundraising is an important and ongoing process in this group.
-The youth bond and raise money for biannual trips through congregational lunches, one-off fundraisers, and our Annual Holiday Tamale Sales.
+The group also spends time talking about things happening in their lives and the broader world/community through a UU lens.